viehoang68/colonists-player-notes/README.md

  * Game Day / Time is TBD.
  * Mon-Thurs 6pm PST/9pm EST (2 players confirmed, which of those days is TBD by other players joining)
+ * Starting situation is going to be a quest to take over your group's new base of operations / ruined port city to start your colony at.
+	* You'll have three options to pick from:
+	1. A Masadan Necromancer convinced he can rebuild the Empire, located at a relatively neutral location without any major benefits or penalties.
+	2. A chaotic evil Demon Summoner who is as much a slave to 'his' demons as the slaves he has working the mithral mines beneath the city.
+However, be warned, his city would be the hardest to hold.
+	3. A Nubian warlord who rules over a lovely, verdant port city where the Nile hits the Ocean.
+The old Capital of Masada, it has great access to food and potential for trade...assuming you can pacify the hostile areas that surround it.
+The ancient capital is a boon and a bane.
+It helps bring people to you but it also draws unwanted attention.

 # Map Link
  * Base Map (Just basic terrain outline): https://raw.github.com/BlackRobeRising/colonists-player-notes/master/Regions/BaseMap.png